Alabama upset: Ku Klux Klan prosecutor Doug Jones beats far-right Republican Roy Moore for Senate seat | The Japan Times

-MONTGOMERY, ALABAMA – In a stunning victory aided by scandal, Democrat Doug Jones won Alabama’s special Senate election on Tuesday, beating back history, an embattled Republican opponent and President Donald Trump, who urgently endorsed GOP rebel Roy Moore despite allegations of sexual misconduct.
+MONTGOMERY, ALABAMA – In a stunning victory aided by scandal, Democrat Doug Jones won Alabama’s special Senate election on Tuesday, beating back history, an embattled Republican opponent and U.S. President Donald Trump, who urgently endorsed GOP rebel Roy Moore despite a litany of sexual misconduct allegations.

-It was the first Democratic Senate victory in a quarter of a century in Alabama, one of the reddest of red states, and proved anew that party loyalty is anything but sure in the age of Trump.
-It was a major embarrassment for the president and a fresh wound for the nation’s already divided Republican Party.
+It was the first Democratic Senate victory in a quarter-century in Alabama, one of the reddest of red states, and proved anew that party loyalty is anything but sure in the age of Trump.
+The Republican loss was a major embarrassment for the president and a fresh wound for the nation’s already divided GOP.

+“We have shown not just around the state of Alabama, but we have shown the country the way — that we can be unified,” Jones declared as supporters in a Birmingham ballroom cheered, danced and cried tears of joy.
+He added, “This entire race has been about dignity and respect.”

+From the White House, Trump graciously tweeted his congratulations to Jones “on a hard-fought victory” — but added pointedly that “the Republicans will have another shot at this seat in a very short period of time.
+It never ends!”

 The victory by Jones, a former U.S. attorney best known for prosecuting two Ku Klux Klansmen responsible for Birmingham’s infamous 1963 church bombing, narrows the GOP advantage in the U.S. Senate to 51-49.
 That imperils already-uncertain Republican tax, budget and health proposals and injects tremendous energy into the Democratic Party’s early push to reclaim House and Senate majorities in 2018.